 background temperature of space was predicted by Guillaume, Eddington, Regener,

 Nernst, Herzberg, Finlay-Freundlich and Max Born, based on a universe without

 expansion, and prior to the discovery of the CMB.
 Their predictions were far more

 accurate than models based on the Big Bang.

 In 1965, two

 young radio astronomers, Arno Penzias and Robert Wilson, accidentally discovered

 the CMB using a small horn antenna.
-This discovery was quickly seized upon by
+This discovery was quickly commandeered by

-Big Bang supporters and they were later awarded the Nobel Prize!
+Big Bang supporters who later awarded them a Nobel Prize.

 is important to understand that while a theory may permit observations, those